MarcL/djcruze.co.uk/src/pages/podcasts/2005-12-08-episode-6-perfect-motion.md

   * **Cruze classic from 1992:**
       * [Sunscreem][12] – Perfect Motion (Boys Own Mix) – Sony S2

 As always I love to hear your feed back on the show.
-[Contact me][13] using the form provided and I&#8217;ll get back to you as soon as I can.
-If you&#8217;re an up and coming producer and you would like to get some exposure for your hot house tunes on the show then make sure you get in touch and we&#8217;ll arrange to get your tunes on the show.
+[Contact me][13] using the form provided and I'll get back to you as soon as I can.
+If you're an up and coming producer and you would like to get some exposure for your hot house tunes on the show then make sure you get in touch and we'll arrange to get your tunes on the show.

  [1]: http://www.djcruzeaudio.co.uk/podcasts/Cruze_Podcast006_061205.mp3
  [2]: http://www.djcruze.co.uk/cms/podcasts/feed/rss2